Ishukone/workqueue-go/README.md

 workqueue-go
 ============

-a sample workqueue for go, similar to workqueue in Linux kernel usage
+a simple workqueue for go, similar to workqueue in Linux kernel usage
 -----
 get source:<br>